 and turntable, if monitoring a vinyl recording at a high listening

-If I open a song in an iTunes playlist and play it through pure Vinyl,
+If I open a song in an iTunes playlist and play it through Pure Vinyl 2 (August 2007 release),

 when that song ends instead choosing the next song on that playlist